EternalAbby/Dependency-Injection-Extravagant.luau/Direct/_DOCUMENTATION.md

 ## Note

 Short summary: Only use this module only when necessary (it's slow).
-Always cache the value if the case is the same (it isn't done internally).
+Always cache the value if the input cases are the same (it isn't done internally).

 Through extensive testing within an environment that is similar to a general use case for a `Roblox Studio` game project (this module's target game engine), every function within this module performs slower than its built-in counterparts.
 As such, it is recommended that this module should not be used, unless its features are needed for your use case.
 Therefore, this module cannot replace those built-in functions.

-For details about the performance testing, it is tested at a sample size of `1`, `10^3`, `10^4 * 3`, and `10^6` iterations with varying test cases, ranging from trivial to deep searches.
+For details about the performance benchmark, it is tested at a sample size of `1`, `10^3`, `10^4 * 3`, and `10^6` iterations with varying test cases, ranging from trivial to deep searches.
 Results vary through each case, but in general, this module is at least **3 times slower** than built-ins, sometimes even worse.
 Therefore, it is recommended to cache the result of every function call if the case stays the same.
 The module does not internally cache these result by itself.

-To reduce the amount of performance loss when using this module similar to its built-in counterparts, this module will call the built-in instead whenever possible, or terminates early to return the desired result.
+To reduce the amount of performance loss when using this module similar to its built-in counterparts, this module will prioritize calling the built-in function instead whenever possible, or terminates early to return the desired result.
+Efforts are done to ensure that the performance of this module is optimized for time and space.

+## Documentation

+This section includes Definitions and Functions in that order.

 ## Definitions

-These are type definitions within this module.
+These are definitions within this module.

+### Depth

+A "depth" is defined as a step (`root = root.Parent`) from the `root` towards the DataModel `game`.
+The total "depth" is the total step needed from the `root` to reach the DataModel `game`.
+If "depth" is 0, it is the `root`.

+A "depth" *offset* is defined as the offset away from `target`.
+If positive, this offset goes towards the DataModel `game`.
+If negative and `root` has higher "depth" than `target`, this offset goes towards the `root` (Otherwise, it is impossible to compute).
+If "depth" is 0, it is the `target`.

 ### FFI_Element type